-At BMI Icopal, we have a range of flat roof waterproofing systems and building protection products, so you can provide uncompromising quality for your clients.
+At Icopal, we have a range of flat roof waterproofing systems and building protection products, so you can provide uncompromising quality for your clients.
 We’ve been supplying industry-leading flat roof waterproofing systems and services to architects, surveyors and roofing contractors for over a century.

 We’re on hand throughout the project life-cycle with roof calculations, roof inspection, roof surveys and condition reports – as well as technical support and consultancy.
 Every roof is different – but they all start with the customer.
-We care about getting you the right roof covering – right from the start.
+We care about getting you the right roof – right from the start.

 Our Technical Services Team are on hand to support you with project-specific, free u value calculations and condensation risk analysis.